 “But my baby!” he screeched over the resonating pitch provided by Ms. Johns, “My baby needs help!”
 Captain Aldo held out the abomination to the glass and I instinctually recoiled.

-The cook stopped his rambling recipes for a moment to toss Sanzo’s tongue to the captain.
-He caught it blindly without ever looking or being warned that it was coming.
+The cook halted his rambling recipes for a moment to toss Sanzo’s tongue to the captain.
+He caught it blindly.

 “Thank you, Cook.
 You’ll have to remind me what your name is sometime,” Aldo said as he fed the beast, “You don’t think she’s beautiful, sir?
 You don’t think she’s the most gorgeous thing you’ve ever seen?”
 He slammed his fist on the glass, sending a shiver down my spine.

 “Stop that immediately, Captain, or I’ll stop it for you,” I said.
 His fist connected with the glass wall again.
-This was a six inch thick glass wall, but I feared for a moment that he’d break through.
-Over and over again, he pounded on the wall and I just stood there watching in horror.
+This was a six inch thick glass wall, but I feared that he’d break through.
+Over and over again, he pounded on the wall and I just stood there in mute horror.

 I tried to scream, “No!”
 I tried to order them to stop, but the entire quarantine room was in flames in seconds.
 The crew writhed for the briefest moment as the heat ended their miserable existences.
 The baby took considerably longer to die and I felt every second of her pain as though it were me inside that room.
+I crumpled to the floor and screamed, twisting, trying to put the fire out, until eventually the pain faded, not completely, but enough.
 I still feel it every day, like an old war wound.
 Would that I could’ve saved her, she would have made the world beautiful.